prncss-xyz/constellar/packages/docs/website/docs/03-machines/02-multiple-state.md

 `derive` is a function receiving the state and its locally derived value, and returning an object of type Derived which will be merged with state.

+## Note on Typing

+If you forget the key corresponding to a possible State, TypeScript will complain.
+However, if you add a key that do not correspond to a possible State or Event, TypeScript will accept it (however, other parameter will have type `any`).

 ## Example

 ```typescript